 Comic Rory McGrath avoids jail after admitting harassing married former lover

-Comedian Rory McGrath arrives with an unidentified woman at Huntingdon Magistrates' Court, where he pleaded guilty to stalking a married woman for 14 months The TV star was given a ten week prison sentence suspended for 18 months after pleading guilty to a single charge of harassment when he appeared for trial at Huntingdon Magistrates' Court in Cambridgeshire on Thursday.
-They Think It's All Over star McGrath, 60, whose wife Nicola was in court to support him, began harassing his victim, who cannot be named for legal reasons, when she ended their affair.
+Comedian Rory McGrath harassed a married former lover for 14 months, hiding in bushes and threatening to share intimate photos of her, a court has heard.
+The TV star was given a 10-week prison sentence suspended for 18 months after pleading guilty to harassment when he appeared for trial at Huntingdon Magistrates' Court in Cambridgeshire.

 Discussions